davified/refactoring-exercise/lesson-plan.md

 ### How do we write clean code in a new project?
-- It's ok to use notebooks.
-But try to get rid off it (or keep it just for reference and stop adding new code to it) as soon as it has served its purpose of giving us feedback
+- It's ok to use notebooks if you need the feedback that it gives.
+But try to get rid of it (or keep it just for reference and stop adding new code to it) as soon as it has served its purpose of giving us feedback
 - TDD
 - Demo: tackle a new ML problem using TDD and clean code practices